missionpinball/mpf-docs/shows/show_content.rst

 config file or the ``sounds:`` section of a show.
 Slides are played via the ``slide_player:`` section of a config file or the ``slides:`` section of a show, etc.

-All of the individual config players are documented in the `config players </config_players/index>`_ section of the documentation.
+All of the individual config players are documented in the :doc:`config players </config_players/index>` section of the documentation.
 You can read details about each config player there, as well as specific instructions for how to include that kind of player in a show.